 Client: Okay.
 I think I want to rent the XSmall package.
 Before I do that, though, I need to test one of the sites currently running on this type of server.

 Consultant: We do not provide free trials.
 You can create a server under the hourly rate.
 When you have finished your test, you can delete it.
-You will only be charged for the hours you have it online.
-We use 100% SSDs (solid state drives), which exhibit up to 100 times the speed of standard HDDs (hard disk drives).
+You will only be charged for the hours you have online.
+We use 100% SSDs (solid-state drives), which exhibit up to 100 times the speed of standard HDDs (hard disk drives).

 Client: Can you please give me the URL of a website currently running on your $4.97 per month server?

-Consultant: Unfortunately, we cannot provide you with information on any of the customers that use our data center.
+Consultant: Unfortunately, we cannot provide you with information on any customers who use our data center.
 However, your response time should be comparable to this test link.